 7. Give meaningful feedback regularly.

 Employees who understand their strengths and areas for improvement demonstrate more self-awareness and a stronger commitment to the workplace.
-Providing continuous feedback is proven to be more effective in keeping employees engaged and happy in the workplace.
+Providing continuous feedback is proven to be more effective in reducing employee turnover and keeping employees happy in the workplace.

 When providing feedback, never blindsight employees; give your employees at least a few days notice that they will receive feedback.
 When providing this feedback, clearly identify successes and opportunities for improvement.